KevChaplin/KevChaplin/README.md

 - 👋 Hi, I’m Kevin Chaplin, Full-Stack Engineer at TI Tokyo.
 - 🚀 Former International Karate Instructor; Military Analyst; Prisonser Custody Officer; English Teacher; Bar Manager.
 Basically I want to see and experience as much as I can in life, make a mark on this world and do those things that really interest me.
 Discovered coding later on and couldn't be happier that I did.
 - 🎓 I learned web development from the excellent [FreeCodeCamp](https://www.freecodecamp.org/)'s full stack developer course.
-I will continue to learn from them, moving on to the Python, Data Science and Machine Learning modules in the near future.
+I will continue to learn from them, currrently hooked on working with Python on Data Science and Machine Learning.
 - 📫 Reach me on <kevchaplin44@gmail.com>